rbehal/jobSearch/README.md

 # jobSearch

 I became extremely tired of the job search process.
 Particularly, I hated that I had to go to a bunch of different websites, set my search settings repeatedly, and see the same jobs over and over again.
-Additionally, I hated going through 10 clicks just to find a link to apply to the job.
+The worst was going through 10 clicks (filled with ads) just to find a link to apply to the job.
 As a result, I made a program that solves all of these issues.

 Python web scraper to compile multiple job search details from around the web into a single Excel document.
 Simply enter a search term (or multiple separated by a semicolon) and press enter.
 An Excel file that cleanly displays all of the job details and direct-to-apply links if available will be created.